-This bill requires an early voting period of two weeks preceding a general election, a primary, primary runoff, special election, and all municipal elections.
+This joint resolution requires an early voting period of two weeks preceding a general election, a primary, special election, and all municipal elections and to the extent time permits, an early voting period for primary runoffs.
 For general elections, each county board of voter registration and elections must establish early-voting locations based on a formula related to either the number of registered voters or the square mileage of the county, whichever results in a larger number of locations.
-However, this bill as amended specifies that when the formulas differ by more than three locations, then the Executive Director of the Elections Commission may authorize two fewer locations than the higher formula requires.
+However, this joint resolution specifies that when the formulas differ by more than three locations, then the Executive Director of the Election Commission may authorize two fewer locations than the higher formula requires.

-RFA calculated the minimum required number of early-voting locations based on the number of registered voters by county, published on the State Election Commission website and RFA's data on the square mileage for each county.
+RFA calculated the minimum required number of early-voting locations based on the number of registered voters by county, published on the State Election Commission's website and RFA's data on the square mileage for each county.
 Based on these calculations, the counties of Chesterfield, Colleton, Georgetown, Orangeburg, and Williamsburg would all be eligible to have two fewer locations.
 RFA assumes each of the counties would receive permission from the Election Commission to have two fewer locations than the formula requires, and therefore, calculated the number of required locations based on this assumption.
 Elections anticipates that each location will require the same number of poll workers to work the early-voting locations as are required to work the polls on election day.
 This includes four poll works and an additional clerk.
-Assuming each poll worker for the early-voting locations received the same training and daily compensation as those working on election day, each poll worker will receive \$60 for attending training and \$75 per day for working at the early-voting locations.
+Assuming each poll worker for the early-voting locations receives the same training and daily compensation as those working on election day, each poll worker will receive \$60 for attending training and \$75 per day for working at the early-voting locations.
 Additionally, the clerk will receive \$60 per day.
 This will result in a total of \$4,560 per early-voting location for the duration of the early-voting period.
 The following table displays the minimum required number of early-voting places in each county and the total cost of staffing each location.